-- DO NOT enter the home or attempt to lift the client up off the floor.
-This may cause more damage to the client or hurt you. - Contact your site coordinator, who will contact Meals on Wheels.
+• If you find a client in a medical situation, call 911 immediately and wait for EMS to arrive.
+DO NOT attempt to lift the client up off the floor.
+This may cause more damage to the client or hurt you.
+Contact your site coordinator, who will contact Neighborly.
 They will call the emergency contact for the client.